Exploring LLM Agent Designs and Interaction Modalities for Scientific Visualization: Related Work

 \section{Related Work}

 Recent SciVis research increasingly treats LLMs as agentic systems that execute workflows rather than serve as passive interfaces~\cite{dhanoa2025agentic}.
-Existing approaches can be organized by agent paradigms, alongside differences in interaction modality and adaptation capability.
+Existing approaches can be organized by \hot{agent designs}, as well as by differences in interaction modality and adaptation capability.